Novimatrem/blog/about.markdown

 Feel free to e-mail me with thoughts, feedback, etc. - [TheNovimatrem@protonmail.ch](mailto:TheNovimatrem@protonmail.ch)

-You can ask me questions about anything and everything over at [curiouscat.qa/Novimatrem](https://curiouscat.qa/Novimatrem) - anonymously and with no login required.

 and yes, I really am a cat-girl. 💚

 Blog code and content is open-source on GitLab: [Novimatrem / blog - GitLab](https://gitlab.com/Novimatrem/blog)